7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 Getters and Setters
 -------------------

-.. function:: getDefault Constraints(m::AbstractModel)
+.. function:: getDefaultConstraints(M)

 	Return the default constraints of a given Model as a ConstraintsContainer type

-.. function:: getConstraints(m::AbstractModel)
+.. function:: getConstraints(M)

 	Return an array of constraints as expressions

+.. function:: getObjective(M)